pnowy/store/README.md

 - Javers library for product versioning
 - JUnit 5.X / SpringBooot Test / AssertJ

+The JDK 8 or higher version is required.

 ## How to build & run the application

 By default application use H2 database (file based).